p2js/rsformat/README.md

 let info = rs`${number+1} is ${rs.ref(0)}:x in hex`; // info == '15 is f in hex'
 ```

 > NB: templates tagged with `rs` are instances of a special class `RsString` that extends `String`, rather than a primitive value.
 This is to enable colors for debug formatting inside the printing functions.
-This difference should not affect normal usage, but `rs.raw` can be used as an alternative tag to get a primitive `string` with ANSI control characters escaped.
+This difference should not affect normal usage, but `rs.raw` can be used as an alternative tag to get a primitive `string`.

 The printing functions can be called with plain strings, instances of `String` or templates formatted with `rs`: